macki-int/obsydian/LINUX/useful.md

 `ls $HOME | wc -l` - quantity of files in home directory

 `df -h` - partitions info
+`du /var -sh` -  size of a directory
+`tree /var --du -h` - tree with size of a directory

 `top -d1` - info about processes running
 `ps` - list of running processes